 Financial examiners are in the business of risk management.
 In this career, you can work in consumer compliance, ensuring lending organizations are following financial regulations and not engaging in predatory or discriminatory lending.
 Or you can work in risk scoping, where you will evaluate the risk level of your organization’s investments and asset management.
 An online MS in Finance degree can give you the analytical skills and foundational knowledge of financial laws you’ll need for a career as a financial examiner.
 Examiners earn a median salary of over $80,000 a year.3

 If you enjoy helping others, you may want to use your master’s in finance to enter the field of personal financial advisement.
 Your master’s degree will help you acquire an advanced knowledge of risk management and financial systems.
 It can also help you prepare for the Certified Financial Planner exam.
 Most financial advisors spend their days meeting with clients and helping them plan for both short- and long-term financial goals, working with retirement savings, educational savings, and investments in stocks and bonds.
 The median salary for personal financial advisors is over $88,000 a year.2

 Actuaries provide vital services to the insurance industry and other businesses involved in risk management.
 As an actuary, you will work with statistics and probabilities to develop strategies that minimize future financial risks and maximize future profits.
 This is a natural MS in Finance career option if you come from a background in statistics or general mathematics.
 Your master’s degree coursework can help you acquire the additional financial knowledge you’ll need to succeed as an actuary.
-Actuaries earn a median salary of over $101,000 a year.†
+Actuaries earn a median salary of almost $103,000 a year.2

 Walden University is an accredited institution offering an online MS in Finance degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.